NavpreetNat/Crypto_Master/README.md

 ## API and New Library

-#### We used Pandas Data-Reader which is both an API and a new Library, as well as 'Panel' which is likewise a new Library
+#### We used Pandas Data-Reader which is both an API and a new Library

 ## References